February 09, 2023

 WorkWave Route Planner’s Status Change notifications is how you let your customers know the delivery has been completed.
 As soon as the driver marks the order as Done in their mobile app, the customer will receive a post-delivery notification.

 Track-POD, in the meantime, sends fully customizable email notifications with a PDF Proof of Delivery document attached.
-This is especially useful for contactless deliveries as you can share with the customer photo proof of a successful delivery without your driver physically interacting with them.
+In the same browser window, the customer can leave feedback on the delivery service.

 Access to reporting and analytics determines how easy it will be for you to optimize your logistics operation.
 When choosing a route planner, make sure you’re fully satisfied with the analytics and reports it provides.
 Let’s see what we have here.